yunpengn/InterviewCracker/KnowledgeBase/Redis.md

     - ZSet: a sorted set with the order defined by a floating-point number `score`, can store at most 2^32 members.
     	- When the ZSet is relatively small (as defined by `zset-max-ziplist-entries` and `zset-max-ziplist-value`), it would be implemented using a ziplist (a compact-form linked list).
     	- Otherwise, the ZSet would be implemented using a skip list.
+- Why Redis uses ziplist when the data structure is relatively small?
+    - Because ziplist is simple and consumes a smaller memory footprint.

 ## Why is Redis single-threaded?

 - For a memory-based cache such as Redis, CPU is usually not the bottleneck.
 Redis is usually memory or network bound.
 - Using single-threaded avoids the resources wasted on context switch, or the time waiting for lock, etc.
 - To utilize multiple CPUs, the official recommendation is to start multiple Redis instances on the same machine.
 - However, Redis became multi-threaded since its 6.0 version (I/O threading feature to avoid network blocking).
+    - Before Redis 4.0, Redis is really single-threaded.
+    - Starting from Redis 4.0, Redis continues to be single-threaded for main operations.
+However, it starts to utilize other threads for big-key deletion, unused connection cleanup, etc.
+    - Starting from Redis 6.0, Redis becomes really multi-threaded to improve network I/O.

 ## Differences between Redis and Memcached